 No flowers.
 Instead, please consider making a gift in Bert’s memory to the Khan Academy at www.khanacademy.org/donate

-To send flowers to Bert's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Bert D. Barrington, please visit our floral store.